-Here are the three items we recommend your team aligns on before getting started:
+Here are the four items we recommend your team aligns on before getting started:

 Primary KPI: to use as the source-of-truth success metric.
 When working with granular creative data, focusing on one KPI tends to be most effective for a clear final outcome.